-Richmond Fed Manufacturing Index in the United States is expected to be 5.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Richmond Fed Manufacturing Index in the United States to stand at 7.00 in 12 months time.
-In the long-term, the United States Richmond Fed Manufacturing Index is projected to trend around 3.00 Index Points in 2020, according to our econometric models.
+Richmond Fed Manufacturing Index in the United States is expected to be -19.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Richmond Fed Manufacturing Index is projected to trend around 5.00 points in 2023 and 3.00 points in 2024, according to our econometric models.